qqfish/blog/src/_posts/2013-02-06-how-to-exit-your-code-in-javascript.md

 tags: ['javascript', 'debug']
 ---

-There's no real exit function is javascript, and sometimes you need to break your code just after debugging something.
+There's no real exit function in JavaScript, and sometimes you need to break your code just after debugging something.

 To do that, you have two cases: when you are in a function, when you are in a loop.